dcycle/dcyclejenkins/README.md

 Where builds are run
 -----

-A "myjenkinsslave" container is provided on the Docker host, and is linked to the "myjenkins" container under the name "slave", and that container share the Docker socket with the host.
-This means that the "myjenkinsslave" can manage all Docker containers on the host, and potentially anything else.
-This means you should only run scripts you trust on containers.
+A "myjenkinsslave" container is provided on the Docker host, and is linked to the "myjenkins" container under the name "slave", and that container shares the Docker socket with the host.
+This means that the "myjenkinsslave" can manage all Docker containers on the host, and potentially anything else; you should only run scripts you trust on containers.

 Example job
 -----